-While it can be incredibly humbling to be asked to be a surrogate for a friend or family member, it is also a huge commitment.
+While it can be incredibly humbling to be asked to be a surrogate for a family member, it is also a huge commitment.
 Often, the process takes at least a year of screenings, medical and legal procedures and pregnancy before the surrogacy is finally complete.

 Surrogacy is an emotionally and physically demanding process for both surrogates and intended parents.
-While you will have the benefits of a strong established relationship with your intended parents from the beginning, the process can still take a lot out of you and your friend or family member.
+While you will have the benefits of a strong established relationship with your intended parents from the beginning, the process can still take a lot out of you and your family member.
 Before committing to this process, you and your intended parents should speak with a surrogacy professional to learn more about what will be required of you during this journey.

 3. Do I want to work with a surrogacy agency or independently?

-If you choose to complete an independent surrogacy, you and your friend or family member will be responsible for all the steps of the surrogacy process, including finding professionals and coordinating services between them.
+If you choose to complete an independent surrogacy, you and your family member will be responsible for all the steps of the surrogacy process, including finding professionals and coordinating services between them.
 This can be a difficult path for anyone.
 Many surrogates and intended parents find that the support and guidance a surrogacy agency provides allows them to focus on the most important things — staying healthy, maintaining a positive personal relationship and bringing a baby into the world — rather than the minute details.
-A surrogacy agency can also provide any professional mediation necessary for some of the more sensitive aspects of the surrogacy journey, which you may feel uncomfortable discussing with a close friend or family member.
+A surrogacy agency can also provide any professional mediation necessary for some of the more sensitive aspects of the surrogacy journey, which you may feel uncomfortable discussing with a family member.

-Sometimes, a woman who decides on pursuing surrogacy for a friend or family member may feel uncomfortable taking money from someone for whom she cares.
+Sometimes, a woman who decides on pursuing surrogacy for a family member may feel uncomfortable taking money from someone for whom she cares.
 However, the choice to pursue an altruistic surrogacy (in which a surrogate receives no base compensation) is one that should only be made after you consider the pros and cons of the process.